timthedev07/my-website/posts/math/geometry-with-python.md

   return trA > trB and trA > trC
 ```

 Now, `trA`, `trB`, and `trC` are the areas of the individual smaller triangles.
-For the sake of accuracy, an error boundary is enforced to make sure that the sum of the three areas is off from the theoretically correct sum(the area of the larger triangle) no more than the `THRESHOLD`, which is defined as 10 to the power of -10.
+For the sake of accuracy, an error boundary is enforced to ensure that the sum of the three areas is off from the theoretically correct sum(the area of the larger triangle) no more than `THRESHOLD`, which is defined as 10 to the power of -10.

 This is not because the algorithm is not accurate, it's just in programs, there are sometimes number overflows and other issues which may result in inaccuracy.
 But the difference is unnoticeable and shall not affect our conclusion.